xiaoxian9799/newbieWiki/Code Verification.md

 }
 catch
 {
-  code to handle an exception
+  code to handle an exception (log it or ignore it)
 }
 finally
 {